swynnejr/calculator/README.md

 ## Usage

+Simply clone or download the files in this repository and run calculator.exe

+~OR~

-User will want to use python to run calculator.py
+From the command line you can use python to run calculator.py

 In a Windows Terminal:
 ```bash